Big drone on campus: UPS gets U.S. government okay for drone airline

 "We'll easily get to 20-plus flights per day, per drone," said Scott Price, UPS' chief strategy and transformation officer.

-"It's a business, it's not a prototype or a test," Price said of Flight Forward, which ferries blood and tissue samples to WakeMed's central laboratory from points around its main hospital campus.
+"It's a business, it's not a prototype or a test," Price said of Flight Forward, which is paid to ferry blood and tissue samples to WakeMed's central laboratory from points around its main hospital campus.

 UPS said its latest certification clears the way for Flight Forward to add other campus delivery projects without seeking government approvals for each one.